skyofdwarf/CombineViewModel/README.md

 ## License

-RDXVM is available under the MIT license.
+CombineViewModel is available under the MIT license.
 See the LICENSE file for more info.